AlparslanKilinc/Pixel/README.md

 # Pixel Buddy
 Introducing the World's most interactive and stimulating device, the Pixel Buddy!
-A robotics project that implimnets various faces, Inspired by every robot with a face on it.
+A robotics project that implements various faces, Inspired by every robot with a face on it.
 (Mostly by Wall-E)  :robot:

 ## Contributors